Archive for the ‘audio/radio’ Category »

 We take the dive with ever changing mixtures of courage and false bravado.
 Even the so-called experts.
 Even Olivier puked his guts out before every show.
 So when someone busts your chops — I mean, knocks you down hard — knowing that someone else relates to you, knowing they like the way you transmit things to them and that they want you to, sometimes it’s the only thing helping you pick yourself off the ground.

-For most of my life, I’ve been asked why I write.
+For much of my life, I’ve been asked why I write.
 I write to keep sane.
 To stay myself.
 But now I see: Maybe I’m helping someone else stay sane, to retain his or her own identity.
-Something I said resonated, and that was enough to make the soul-killing lies of a false world ring hollow again.
-When you preach to the choir, it can be forgiven — if you make the world ring properly once again.
+Something I said resonated.
+And that was enough to make the soul-killing lies of a false world ring hollow again.
+When you preach to the choir, it can be forgiven — if you make the church bells of the world ring properly once again.

 But that won’t happen if you give in to the silence.
 If you submit to despair.

 Now the silence swallows me up like a whale.
-Sometimes I can barely speak.
+Some days, I barely speak.
 So I write.
 I blog.
 I post links.
 I preach to the choir.

 And somewhere out there, the lies ring hollow for someone other than myself.